jhpyle/docassemble/_docs/functions.md

 question ("What is your nickname?").
 Then is the user sent to a screen that displays the text obtained through OCR.
-Hopefully, the question about the nickname took enough time that the results of the OCR are ready by the time this screen appears in the interview.
-Just in case there wasn't enough time, the interview question calls `.ready()` to check to see if the task is done.
+Hopefully, the question about the nickname took enough time that the results of the OCR are ready by the time this screen appears in the interview session.
+Just in case there wasn't enough time, the DALang question calls `.ready()` to check to see if the task is done.
 If it is not done, the user is asked to wait, and to press "Refresh."
 If the process has completed by then, `.ready()` will be `True`, and the user can see the